jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) An Order in Council under this section expires on the date that is 3 years after the last day of the tax year that the Order first applies for.

 ### LY 10 Evaluation
-The Minister of Research, Science and Innovation will lay a report before the House of Representatives as soon as practicable after the end of the 2023–24 tax year, and every 5 years subsequent, objectively and independently evaluating the research and development tax credit regime in terms of all of the following:
+The Minister of Science, Innovation, and Technology will lay a report before the House of Representatives as soon as practicable after the end of the 2023–24 tax year, and every 5 years subsequent, objectively and independently evaluating the research and development tax credit regime in terms of all of the following:
   (a) the delivery of the policy intent of the regime:
   (b) the stimulation of spending on research and development activities:
   (c) the compliance costs of the regime:
   (d) the administration of the regime:
   (e) the compliance with the legal requirements of the regime by taxpayers:
-  (f) any other criteria specified by the Minister of Research, Science and Innovation.
+  (f) any other criteria specified by the Minister of Science, Innovation, and Technology.

 ### Subpart LZ — Terminating provisions